 Biographies & Photos

-Dr. Peter Williams is the Warden and CEO of Tyndale House Cambridge and a lecturer on Hebrew language at the University of Cambridge.
+Dr. Peter Williams is the Warden of Tyndale House Cambridge and a lecturer on Hebrew language at the University of Cambridge.
 He earned his M.A., M.Phil., and Ph.D. at Cambridge University studying ancient languages related to the Bible.
 Prior to leading Tyndale House, Williams was a Senior Lecturer in New Testament in the University of Aberdeen.
 He has spoken in churches, universities, seminaries, high schools and at conferences and seminars/workshops across the US and the world on Biblical subjects including Bible translation, apologetics, and how to understand the Scriptures.

 Tyndale House Cambridge was awarded a commission by the Green Scholars Initiative (founded by the owners of Hobby Lobby) to research, transcribe and publish the Codex Climaci Rescriptus (CCR).
 The CCR is the most important manuscript of Christian Palestinian Aramaic and is the jewel in the crown of the Green Collection.
 Williams is personally leading this project.